 Recipe Of Crust's Infamous Dough Balls

 There is always one item of food that is mentioned whenever I talk to other people in Dubuque about Crust.
 For some reason, it was always the dough balls that were the star of the show.
 That isn’t to say that actual dishes weren’t great, we just always seemed to be drawn to those little bits of bread.
-The closure of the restaurant in February this year meant the death of our favorite complimentary treat.
+The death of our favorite complimentary treat.
 I want to post this brief celebration to remind diners of what we lost and to offer a solution to fill the void.

 There Were Many Reasons To Love These Dough Balls, Which Is Why We Miss Them So Much.

 Let’s start with the basic facts.
 These cheesy little balls of dough were tasty, fun, practical and free.
 Food often tastes better when it is free or unexpected.
 It is why we tend only to eat prawn crackers at a Chinese restaurant or breadsticks from an Italian kitchen.
 These complimentary balls could have been a cheap, nasty afterthought thrown in next to a more complicated entree.
 There are some critics with high standards that would argue that this was true.
 However, the rest of us looked forward to that moment when the waitress brought out that little basket and took our order.
 I admit that there may have been a bad batch on occasions, but most of us couldn’t get enough of them.